ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 ## Background

 This week’s theme is network security.
 Tasks are designed to be done with the provided network setup using [terraform](https://en.wikipedia.org/wiki/Terraform_(software)), see the [terraform commands tutorial](https://tecadmin.net/terraform-basic-commands/) for instructions on how to run the network using terraform.
+The firewall (+router) used in this network is [pfSense](https://docs.netgate.com/pfsense/en/latest/general/index.html).
 The provided VM's within terraform has all the required tools preinstalled.
+Contact course assistants if you require any extra tools, they'll install them in a custom image for you and provide instructions how to use it within the setup.